1. Choose your date

 Traditional Spanish breakfast foods aren’t all savoury.
 My final recipe is for a classic Spanish sweet snack that’s often eaten at a Spanish breakfast time or as an afternoon snack.
 Churros con chocolate date back to the 16th century when Spanish explorer Hernando Cortez brought the mysterious delights of Aztec chocolate back to Spain.
 Churros con chocolate have been a firm Spanish breakfast favourite ever since.

 You’ll often see them sold by street vendors.
-In fact, I distinctly remember as a young boy rushing back to my grandma’s with them wrapped in newspaper and dipping them in hot choclate.
+In fact, I distinctly remember as a young boy rushing back to my grandma’s with them wrapped in newspaper and dipping them in hot chocolate.
 Fond memories.

 For my recipe, I make a silky hot chocolate made from Toblerone to dip the churros into.
 The bits of nougat add a cheeky crunch and wonderfully nutty flavour.
 To dip into, a choux-style pastry piped through a star-shaped nozzle to create long fingers, which I fry I oil and sprinkle with cinnamon and sugar.
 Lie the sound of it?
 Of course you do, and here’s the recipe.